jananiharan/teaching.io-dcds/data/DCDS-19Mar2025.md

 I'll leave you with a few more commands to start exploring the power of the shell:

-## Counting the number of words in a file: wc
+## Counting the number of characters or letters in a file: wc

 ```bash
 $ ls ~/Desktop/shell-lesson-data/exercise-data/alkanes